-RV Boondocking is an incredible experience, one that every RVer should experience.
-There are a great many wonderful places to try your hand at wild camping in the country, and some of the very best places can be found along the west coast.
+Open space, check.
+Fresh air, check.
+Sunlight and vitamin D, check.
+No other people, check.
+RV boondocking is an incredible experience— one that every RVer should try at least once.
+But now that we’ve sold you on the idea, how do you know where to look?
+There are many great online resources (like boondockerswelcome.com and harvesthosts.com) and a great many wonderful places to try your hand at boondocking throughout the country.
+Some of the very best places can be found along the west coast.

-Below we have compiled a list of the best Pacific coast RV boondocking locations.
-Pick one or two and try your hand at dry camping.
-You might be by surprised how much fun you end up having!
+To aid your search, we’ve compiled a list of the best Pacific Coast RV boondocking locations.
+Experienced boondockers may want to try all of them, but if you’re new, pick one or two to try.
+You might be surprised by how much fun you end up having!

 Best Oceanside Spot